-The frame is divided, two thirds occupied and dominated by an eleven-handed Chinese worker-monster.
+The frame is divided, two-thirds occupied and dominated by an eleven-handed Chinese worker-monster.
 “The Chinese were depicted as “many handed” or monstrous creatures depriving white labors of their jobs” (Choy 84).
 Keller’s uber-octopus like Chinese laborer is seen going to town, a busy industrial whirlwind of labor productivity.
-He is unstoppable in the trades and crafts most attributed to Chinese workers; shoemaker, tailor, cigar maker and laundryman lay as testimony of his industriousness.
-Collectively, his array of hands hold a saw, mallet, hammer, and brush.
+He is unstoppable in the trades and crafts most attributed to Chinese workers; shoemaker, tailor, cigar maker and laundryman testifies his industriousness.
+Collectively, his array of hands holds a saw, mallet, hammer, and brush.
 Most dangerous of all, he is succeeding.
-Two hands are busy socking away a substantial bag of money and assures the satchel it is carted off in a rickshaw to export “For China.”
+Two hands are busy socking away a substantial bag of money and assures the satchel is carted off in a rickshaw to export “For China.”
 “Chinese Trade Monopoly” is secured in place with his foot.
 The image emphasizes the prevailing anti-Chinese view that the Chinese aren’t like other immigrants.
 They are instead “sojourners” whose only wish is to make money in America to send back to their families in China.
 The cartoon does not reference the fact that the Chinese were legally restricted from becoming naturalized citizens.

 The Chinese worker’s face is grotesquely distorted.
 His eyes are deeply slanted, his crooked smile missing several teeth, digs crevices that form a malevolent expression.
 His queue rises in mid-air, curled like a whip, propelled by the frenzy of his windmill-like hands.

 One thought on ““What Shall We Do With Our Boys?”
 1882”